Documentation Index

 Web Crypto API Trust

-Poge relies on the browser’s Web Crypto API implementation:
+Poge relies on the browser’s Web Crypto API implementation:- Standardized: W3C Web Cryptography API specification

 - Hardware-accelerated: Uses native crypto libraries when available